Majority of people devote a huge amount of their work time within an office.

 1. Consumes Huge Space:

-Open office layouts require comparatively low space than celluar layout as they don’t have to design separate spaces for staff.
+Open office layouts require comparatively low space than cellular layout as they don’t have to design separate spaces for staff.

 Cellular offices need considerably extra space than open layouts.
-The need of space can be quite high as every worker has their individual workspace.
+The need for space can be quite high as every worker has their individual workspace.

 This can be very expensive for the company, particularly if the offices are situated in metro cities which are extremely expensive, thus every square inch of the office may cost pretty high.

-Even the doors and passageways in cellular layout consume a lot of area, for which the company has to pay but cannot be utilised as workspace.
+Even the doors and passageways in cellular layout consume a lot of area, for which the company has to pay but cannot be utilized as workspace.

 2. Poor Administration: